 Medicare and Medicaid cover hospice care, as do most private health insurance policies.
 In addition, thanks to the generosity of our donors, services are available to anyone who needs them regardless of ability to pay.

 Our house is your house.
-Most of our patients receive hospice care in their own homes, but patients requiring more intense medical care may stay at one of our three hospice houses.
-Our hospice houses offer a homelike, serene setting for patients.
+Most of our patients receive hospice care in their own homes, but patients requiring a higher level of medical expertise may stay at one of our three Inpatient Units, which offer a homelike, serene setting for our patients.

 St. Lucie County